MetOffice/cmip6-dreq-interface/djq/comparisons/README.md

 that's the only implementation which makes sense in this context.

 If running `xlsxcompare.py` doesn't print `OK` (and return an exit code of zero) then something is wrong.
+It may well be that something is wrong with the DREQ rather than with `djq` however: this has been the case on several previous occasions.